CDCgov/CDC_IIS_Open_Tools/src/site/markdown/Validator.md

 **FMT_ Error codes indicate a problem in the file format.**

 FMT_001
 : File is not tab delimited.
 The file is not tab delimited (may be a CSV file)

 FMT_002
-: Input contains invalid headers: [ admin_type]
+: Input contains invalid headers: [ admin_type].
 One of the header fields is mispelled, invalid or contains spaces

 FMT_003
-: File is not a CVRS

-File cannot be parsed in CVRS Format
+: File is not a CVRS.
+The file cannot be parsed in CVRS Format

+FMT_004
+: File is missing headers [recip_race_6].
+The file is missing the indicated headers.

 ### Missing Required data
 REQD Error codes indicate that required data was not provided for an event (e.g., Vaccination, Refusal, Missed Appointment)